CyberProgrammer/Connect-Messenger/README.md

 Main Steps:
 1. User logs into the application.
-2. User navigates to the "Search" or "Filter" feature within the messaging interface.
+2. User navigates to the "Search" feature within the messaging interface.
 3. User enters search criteria, such as keywords, usernames, or group names.
 4. The system retrieves and displays relevant messages based on the search criteria.
 5. Search results are limited to messages in which the user is a participant to ensure privacy.